tomiGoljevscek/Oxide.Docs/source/includes/timers.md

 We need a Python example here
 ```

-If you need to stop a timer, you can do so by destroying the instance of the timer.
 When used correctly, timers are automatically destroyed when the plugin is reload or unloaded.

+If you need to stop a timer manually, you can do so by destroying the instance of the timer.